 - Wounds of the head and neck

-Our craniofacial surgeons currently treat adults at Barnes-Jewish Hospital and Barnes-Jewish West County Hospital; children are treated at St. Louis Children’s Hospital, where care is provided through its Cleft Palate and Craniofacial Institute.
+Craniofacial differences can cause significant physical and emotional difficulties for adults and children.
+We offer compassionate care to those who seek treatment by our team of specialists.
+Our craniofacial surgeons treat adults at Barnes-Jewish Hospital and Barnes-Jewish West County Hospital.
+They treat children at St. Louis Children’s Hospital, where care is provided through its Cleft Palate and Craniofacial Institute.